harding/scaling-book/x.payment_batching/payment_batching.md

 the transactions they relay to prevent attackers from wasting bandwidth, CPU, and other node resources.
-By yourself, you can easily avoid reaching these limits, but the receivers of the payments you send can respend that money in child transactions that become part of the transaction group containing your transaction.
+By yourself, you can easily avoid reaching these limits, but the receivers of the payments you send can respend their outputs in child transactions that become part of the transaction group containing your transaction.

 The closer to a limit a transaction group becomes, the less likely